 However, limited legacy reporting tools required data to be aggregated and filtered to reduce size; analysts could only see details on reworked claims and just the summarized numbers on all processed claims.
 These limitations left analysts manually mashing up whatever detailed data they could find in separate systems.
 Report users spent most of their time exporting and manipulating data, rather than gleaning insights from well-designed visuals.

 Our shared goal was to decrease the claims rework rate.
-BlueGranite assembled a team of expert developers to migrate legacy logic and visuals from QlikView to Power BI.
+Using its Catalyst for Modern BI, BlueGranite's team of experts migrated legacy logic and visuals from QlikView to Power BI.
 As the complete set of data products is slated to be available in the Azure Data Lake at a later time, a phased approach was appropriate: first BlueGranite would develop reports in Power BI using the existing on-premise data source, and, at the same time create a plan to adjust and expand the data source to Azure Synapse.

 BlueGranite sought a variety of perspectives on the legacy solutions and how improvements could be made in this first approach.
 Working with the technical team offered an important understanding of the dataset and how to build a data model designed for performance.
 The analysts who work in the detailed data day to day solidified the important use cases, while leadership offered a vision on the future of analytics, as well as the types of questions they hope this dataset can answer.